'Mummified body' case bound over to grand jury

-KNOXVILLE, Tenn.
-(WVLT) — Two suspects in a Knoxville homicide case surrouding a "mummified body" found in a shed on Greenfield lane will face a grand jury.
+One of the suspects in a Knoxville homicide case surrounding a "mummified body" found in a shed on Greenfield lane appeared in court on October 29.

-Deborah Gister, 41, and Christina McCormack, 48 were in Knox County Court on Thursday to face charges of tampering with evidcence and desecration of a corpse.
-The judge made the decision to move their case to the grand jury.
+Deborah Gister, 41, Christina McCormack, 48 and Tommy Rose face charges of tampering with evidcence and desecration of a corpse.

 According to a search warrant obtained by WVLT News, the discovery of a mummified body on Greenfield Lane is being investigated as a homicide.